 Is now a good time to invest?
 That's a good question as the stock market is notoriously volatile.
 It can go from all-time highs to all-time lows in just a matter of days and weeks and is heavily linked to the global economy, interest rates, and politics.
 A single event can cause a ripple effect that moves across the market in unpredictable ways, and can even cause a crash.

-If you have your money in the stock market, you’ve probably wondered if you should take out your money.
-And for those who haven’t even started investing, you’re probably wondering if now is a good time to invest.
+If you have your money in the stock market, you’ve probably wondered if you should take it out.
+And for those who haven’t even started growing an investment portfolio, you’re probably wondering if now is a good time to invest.
+All good questions!

 That’s because of two factors:

-- The stock market has historically gone up which means that even if your portfolio has a bad year and you lose money, you’re likely to gain it back in a few years.
+If you look at history, you'll see over time, the stock market has always gone up.
+This means that even if your portfolio performs badly over the course of a single year and you lose money, you’re likely to gain it back in a few years.

 The stock market is unpredictable.
-No one knows how it will perform tomorrow or the next day, not even the experts.
+Nobody, not even the experts, knows how it will perform tomorrow or the next day.

-The best you can do is try to understand how stocks work and have an understanding of why they might go up or down.
+So, is now a good time to buy stocks?
+To answer this, try to understand how stocks work and the likelihood of whether they might go up or down.
 But if you try to wait until the perfect time to invest, you’ll drive yourself crazy.

 The purchase will happen regardless of the stock price and at regular intervals.
 For example, putting money into your 401(k) every month.

 This is also the easiest way of investing, as it doesn’t require you to do a ton of research on various stocks ahead of time.

 Let’s take the example of a 401(k).
 If you decide to invest $200 each month, then that will automatically go into whatever fund or investments are in your 401(k) every month.